jtg21/UC-Berkeley-Jasper-2048AI/README.md

 # 2048-AI-Starter-Code

-This is the starter code for 2048 AI project hosted by UC Berkeley IEEE Student Branch
+This is my implementation of the 2048 AI project hosted by UC Berkeley IEEE Student Branch
 1. User_game: The traditional one-human-player 2048 game
 2. AI_game: Run one-AI-player 2048 game
 3. AI_Move: the basic tile move/merge logic based on 2048 rules